zuozhenggh/learning-library/content-management-library/apex-integration/integration/integration.md

   ![Dashboard](images/apex-dash.png)

-3. Click the **Contract** tab, it will show you all the contract for customer coming from OCM via REST API
+3. Click the **Contract** tab, it will show you all the contract for customer coming from OCM using REST API

   ![Contract](images/apex-contract.png)